You need to confirm you are over the age of 25 and living in Scotland

 Developing your skills through further training, whether that’s on the job, online or at a learning centre, can provide significant benefits for your career.
 Training doesn’t just provide you will new or enhanced skills, it also helps you build your network and can lead to a formal qualification too.

 If you feel like you need some training to take your career to the next level speak to your employer about what kind of training your company offers.
-If there’s nothing available, or you’re unemployed, you might want to look at other options such as uni or college, online courses or courses with community training providers.
+If there’s nothing available, or you’re unemployed, you might want to look at other options such as uni, college or courses with community training providers.

 You might even be able to get help with funding for some courses.